ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 ### Background

+Collaboration is a key requirement in order for users to adopt a tool at scale and would help improve overall customer satisfaction with the product.
+The Comment Feature, designed for adding and viewing comments with rich text content, should be generic enough to be reused in several workflows.
+Therefore, it is essential to develop web components that allow users to view and create rich text content, enabling their use in various scenarios, including Comments and other instances that necessitate rich text capabilities.

 [Nimble issue #1288](https://github.com/ni/nimble/issues/1288)

 [Comments UI mockup](https://www.figma.com/file/Q5SU1OwrnD08keon3zObRX/SystemLink?type=design&node-id=6280-94045)

 ### Non-goals

--   The visual and interaction design for `nimble-rich-text-editor` and `nimble-rich-text-viewer` is out of scope for this spec component.
+-   The visual design and interaction design for these components out of scope in nimble design system.
+However we have an [IxD workflow](https://www.figma.com/file/Q5SU1OwrnD08keon3zObRX/SystemLink?type=design&node-id=6280-94045) for SLE application that we will rely on.
 -   Blazor integration will be out of scope for this component as we have less or no experience in Blazor component development or other related technology.
 Blazor example app addition will also be not covered in this spec.
 -   Adding an example Angular client application for this component may not be included in the initial releases.
 However, the integration